ebuchman/blog/content/posts/coins-history.md

 accounts began to be reckoned in lire, soldi and denari _di grossi a oro_ - the grosso was no longer a real coin, but had dematerialized into a unit of account worth 1/24 of the real gold ducat.
-A similar thing happened in Florence, as their unit of account came to be gold based lire, soldi, and denari _affiorino_.[^florence-gold] As silver mining gave way to gold mining, so too did silver units of account give way to gold.
+A similar thing happened in Florence, as their unit of account came to be based on the lire, soldi, and denari _affiorino_.[^florence-gold] As silver mining gave way to gold mining, so too did silver units of account give way to units of gold.

 This re-emergence of gold put Europe firmly on a bimetallic monetary system.
 The relative mint prices of gold and silver in different countries led to